-Rules of the entry of the keys can be found in the description of the WEP group key 'Rules for entering WEP keys' \rightarrow page 365.
+Rules of the entry of the keys can be found in the description of the WEP group key 'Rules for entering WEP keys' \rightarrow page 366.

-Configuration with LANconfig you will find the private WEP settings under the configuration area 'WLAN Security' with LANconfig on the '802.11i/WEP' tab.
+For configuration with LANconfig you will find the private WEP settings under the configuration area 'WLAN Security' on the '802.11i/WEP' tab.